-•Activation analysis instead employs delayed $\gamma$ -emission
+•Activation analysis instead employs delayed γ -emission

-- •Recall that in secular equilibrium, i.e. the case where a parent decay feeding a daughter isotope is effectively infinite compared to the daughter decay lifetime, the activity of the daughter species is $A_2(t) \approx R{12} (1 e^{-\lambda_2 t})$ , where $R{12} = N_p n_t \sigma{12}$ - •So, for a daughter isotope with a measured activity $A_2$ , known decay constant $\lambda_2$ produced by a reaction over a known irradiation time and number of incident projectiles $N_p$ using a reaction with a known cross section $\sigma{12}$ , one can determine the aerial density of the target species for the reaction $n_t$ - •A relative measurement can be performed, e.g. by sandwiching the sample in between gold foils, for an easier analysis - •Using neutrons for the incident projectile enables bulk samples to be investigated - •Complications include requiring known cross sections and leaving a sample irradiated for some time
+- •Recall that in secular equilibrium, i.e. the case where a parent decay feeding a daughter isotope is effectively infinite compared to the daughter decay lifetime, the activity of the daughter species is $A_2(t) \approx R{12} (1 e^{-\lambda_2 t})$, where $R{12} = N_p n_t \sigma{12}$ (for a very thin target!) - •So, for a daughter isotope with a measured activity A_2 , known decay constant λ_2 produced by a reaction over a known irradiation time and number of incident projectiles N_p using a reaction with a known cross section σ{12} , one can determine the aerial density of the target species for the reaction n_t - •A relative measurement can be performed, e.g. by sandwiching the sample in between gold foils, for an easier analysis - •Using neutrons for the incident projectile enables bulk samples to be investigated - Complications include requiring known cross sections and leaving a sample irradiated for some time